fabriziomiano/cordis-rank/README.md

 https://cordis.europa.eu/data/cordis-h2020organizations.csv

-the process may take a while as pandas need to download the data and the final results may vary, as the CSV file might have been updated.
+the process may take a while as pandas need to download the data and the final results may vary, as the CSV file might have been updated with respect to the one in this repo.

 That's it!